Final-Iteration/DigitalDavis/README.md

 Forked from [hagopj13/node-express-boilerplate](https://github.com/hagopj13/node-express-boilerplate)

 ## Known issues
-1. Frontend cannot be built with expo in a emulated enviroment - Requires Native CLI
+1. Frontend cannot be built with expo in a emulated environment - Requires Native CLI